 • Demonstrate the use of nationally recognized resources in the development of policies and procedures

-This online self-learning module uses an interactive format with embedded video, case studies, and questions for the user to answer.
+This online self-learning module uses an interactive format with embedded video, case studies, and questions.
 Learn key strategies for inclusion of children with special needs.
-Download the Document Packet and Children with Special Needs-Resources and References document that has links to many useful resources.
-To open the module online, CLICK SLM Online-Children with Special Needs.
+Download the Document Packet instructions, Quick Reference Sheets from Managing Chronic Health Needs in Child Care and Schools-A Quick Reference Guide (MCHNCCS), 2nd Edition and Children with Special Needs-Resources and References with links to many useful resources.
+To open the module online, click SLM Online-Children with Special Needs.
 Make sure your computer has a current version of Adobe Flash Player.
 You can download updates of the software for free at www.adobe.com.
-PA child care practitioners may submit completed work for review for credit by completing an electronic response form via a link in the Document Packet, or by scanning the pages and attaching them to an e-mail, or by sending them by fax or by surface mail to ECELS.
-Be sure to follow the instructions in the “Important Reminders” box next to the list of self-learning modules on this webpage. have ECELS review your work for state-authorized training credit, select the button that says "Click Here to Order SLM Reviews."
+PA early care and education providers may submit completed work for review for credit by completing an electronic response form via the Survey Monkey link in the Document Packet.
+If preferred, print the Response Sheet (three pages) and send responses by email, fax or surface mail.
+Follow the instructions in the “Important Reminders” box next to the list of self-learning modules on this webpage.
+To have ECELS review your work for state-authorized training credit, select the button "Click Here to Order SLM Reviews”.
 Follow the instructions and pay for the review of your work.
-(ECERS-R, ITERS-R Program Structure, Personal Care Routines.
-K7-C2-84.)
-Updated 3/13/2018.
+Updated 6-2019

 Learn reasons and rationale for arranging for the services of a Child Care Health Consultant (CCHC).
 Explain the role of the CCHC and identify resources for help in locating a CCHC.
 View video segments accessible online.
 If you are unable to view the segments online, you can request a DVD that includes them by contacting ECELS.